drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Losartan as a Mimic of Angiotensin-II (5/5)
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The biphenyl template of Losartan is in close proximity with the phenyl and proline rings of Angiotensin-II that mimic a &beta;-turn conformation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/losartan-as-mimic-angiotensin-ii-55-8e86a366'><i class='fa fa-play' aria-hidden='true'></i></button>The biphenyl template of Losartan is in close proximity with the phenyl and proline rings of Angiotensin-II that mimic a &beta;-turn conformation.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.